eemeli/esfs-statutes/esfs-statutes.md

     c) to arrange for the places and the dates of the Eurocons and Euroconferences,
     d) to determine the utilisation of the Society's resources,
     e) to debate and decide on all other issues related to the Society's activity.

-    The term of office for all the elected Officers (Chair, Vice-Chair, Secretary, Treasurer) shall be two years, after which they may be re-elected for subsequent terms.
-Former Committee Officers and the Honorary Members remain on the Committee for their lifetime, having voice but no vote.
-National Delegates are elected according to local customs and should be normally resident in the country they represent.
-If a position falls vacant, the Committee may nominate a provisional substitute until the next General Meeting.

 13. 1\.
 The Officers and members of the Committee shall have the following competence: